Misato Katsuragi: Cultural references and psychoanalysis

-Anthony Gramuglia of Anime Feminist, analyzing Misato's characterization and lifestyle, made a parallelism with the Japanese lost generation and millennials or Generation Y, who after the bursting of the Japanese asset price bubble had difficulty finding housing and tend to be underpaid for the amount of work they do.
-Italian researcher Fabio Bartoli noted a dichotomy between the characters of Misato and Ritsuko, associating Misato to the Nietzschean Dionysian spirit, to the sephirah Cochkmah and to the father—her parental figure of reference—and Ritsuko to the Apollonian spirit, to Binah and the mother, to whom she seems to be more attached.
+Anthony Gramuglia of Anime Feminist, analyzing Misato's characterization and lifestyle, made a parallelism with the Japanese Lost Generation and Millennials, who after the bursting of the Japanese asset price bubble had difficulty finding housing and tend to be underpaid for the amount of work they do.
+Anime Feminist writer Jeremy Tauber also observed that Misato lives in a cramped, cluttered apartment with cheap ramen and beer cans, arguing that "with all of its technological fantasia, the world of Evangelion is a lost, barren, impoverished landscape".
+Italian researcher Fabio Bartoli noted a dichotomy between the characters of Misato and Ritsuko, associating Misato with the Nietzschean Dionysian spirit, to the sephirah Cochkmah and to the father—her parental figure of reference—and Ritsuko with the Apollonian spirit, to Binah and the mother, to whom she seems to be more attached.
+According to Jake Potter, Misato is a perfect example of Existentialist philosopher Søren Kierkegaard's definition of despair in The Sickness Unto Death, since her true suffering arises not from Kaji's death or the conflict and loss surrounding her father, but from the fact that "her self is broken".
 According to the book Neon Genesis Evangelion: The Unofficial Guide, Misato's name contains the Japanese word ミサ (misa), which can be translated as "mass", a possible reference to her dark clothing and the cross-shaped pendant she wears around her neck.

-Critics have associated character traits of Shinji and Misato with borderline personality disorder; Misato is impulsive, sexually promiscuous, and is frightened of being abandoned, much like a person with the mood disorder.
-Misato is also the focus of some epistemological reflections already present in earlier Gainax works.
-In the seventh and twelfth episodes, Misato is optimistic about the potential of humans, emphasizing the limits of science and probabilistic predictions.
-Her philosophical position is summarized in one of her mottoes; "The value of a miracle becomes real only after the miracle has been performed" which, in addition to rejecting a fatalistic and resigned attitude, refers to her personal experience, having been miraculously saved by her father at the South Pole.
-Equivalent expressions can be found in the sixth episode of Gunbuster and in the twenty-first episode of Nadia: The Secret of Blue Water, both of which Anno directed.
-For writer Dennis Redmond, Misato is based on Nadia Arwol from Nadia: The Secret of Blue Water while Akio Nagatomi of The Animé Café compared her to Kazumi Amano from Gunbuster.
-The theme of conflict with paternal figures is also present in Anno's previous works.
+Virginie Nebbia observed that Misato and the other female characters in Evangelion are portrayed realistically as vibrant individuals, in contrast to male figures such as Seele, who long for death.
+She attributed this contrast to Hideaki Anno's personal fondness for shōjo manga, comics primarily aimed at a female audience.
+Critics have nevertheless noted that the series frequently sexualizes Misato and places her at the center of fan service aimed at the young male otaku audience, particularly in the early episodes.